 The word "sanctuary" is being translated from the Greek word βασιλεία (basileia).
-This is often translated to "kingdom" in most sectarian translations.
+This is often translated to "kingdom" in many translations.
 However, the Greek word means, according to the lexicon, "royal power, kingship, dominion, rule - not to be confused with an actual kingdom but rather the right or authority to rule over a kingdom."
-So why would they translate it to kingdom if the word doesn't relate to an actual kingdom?
+So why would they translate it to the kingdom if the word doesn't relate to an actual kingdom?

 He preached the excellent nature of the Supreme Being.
 He preached that we can take shelter in the Supreme Being.
 He preached that we can love the Supreme Being and give our heart to the Supreme Being:

 “The most important of all the instructions is, ‘Hear O Israel – the LORD our God is our only Lord –and you shall love the LORD your God with all your heart, with all your soul and with all your mind and with all your strength’ – this is the most important instruction."
 (Mark 12:30)Love is not a vague thing.
 It is part of a relationship between two individuals: Love requires a lover and a beloved.
 This means that the Supreme Being is a Person - a Person who can be loved and served: A lovable Person.